Predicting Philadelphia Eagles' Stat Leaders in 2017

 Passing

-The Wentz wagon is riding in full force to 2017 and his second season at the helm, which include a critical reinforcement of attacking weapons for the young quarterback.
+The Wentz wagon is riding in full force to 2017 and his second season at the helm, which includes a critical reinforcement of attacking weapons for the young quarterback.

 Carson Wentz showed an incredible amount of promise in his rookie season, but he did much more than give hope for the future.
 Wentz immediately looked to be near the top tier of quarterbacks with poise, intelligence and skill that few starting quarterbacks in the NFL can boast.